FIWARE/tutorials.Step-by-Step/README.md

 ### Cygwin for Windows

 We will start up our services using a simple Bash script.
-Windows users should download [cygwin](http://www.cygwin.com/) to provide a command line functionality similar to a Linux distribution on Windows.
+Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

 ## Usage